YourAverageMoron/habits/README.md

 - [x] fix the server side rendering issues
 - [ ] implement updating events
 - [ ] on line chart green dots when no event that day
+- [ ] fuzzy finder on event tags when creating events

 ## Ideas